wildstang/2019_robot_software/design_docs/year2019/drive.md

 ## Interaction between auto and drivebase

-Next person to work on drive autonomous code, grab a mentor and sit with them to design the relationship between the drive and the autos.
+Next person to work on drive autonomous code: *before you write code*, grab a mentor and work with them to design the relationship between the drive and the autos.
 You should work out with them the answers to these questions.
 Once you have made these decisions, write them down here so that you and others can adhere to them.

-You need to decide:
+You need to *decide*:

 - What is the right way for the auto to communicate a motion target to the drivebase?